Savoyard Alps Landscape

 How should I store products brought back from a trip?

-Can these products be ordered online?
+Can I order these products online?

 What is the "Site Remarquable du Goût" label?

-It is a French distinction that rewards a product associated with exceptional heritage, as is the case for Beaufort in Savoie.
+It is a French distinction that rewards a product associated with an exceptional heritage, as is the case for Beaufort in Savoie.

 Want to taste authenticity?